Robertsonian translocations: what are they?

-Having explained the high risk of abortion in carriers of Robertsonian translocation, it's not easy to precisely quantify the risk of abortion at each pregnancy.
-In a study on 45 gestations, 80% of these resulted in spontaneous miscarriages, while the remaining 20% gave birth to alive or dead children.
+Having explained the high risk of abortion in carriers of Robertsonian translocation, it’s not easy to precisely quantify the risk of abortion at each pregnancy.
+However, in a study on 45 gestations, 80% of these resulted in spontaneous miscarriages, while the remaining 20% gave birth to alive or dead children.

 Robertsonian translocation: solutions to reduce miscarriage rates.

 As the risk for recurrent pregnancy loss is high for carriers of a Robertsonian translocation, couples often ask what they can do to reduce this risk.
 A possibility is PGD (Preimplantation Genetic Diagnosis).
-PGD and transfer of a normal (or balanced) embryo has been demonstrated to improve live birth rates and decrease miscarriage rates.
-Remarkably, until recently, there was no genetic technique available in routine diagnostics to distinguish between an embryo with a normal karyotype and an embryo with a balanced translocation (although the clinical outcome would be predictably the same).
-By utilizing SNP microarrays, it is now possible to make such a distinction (although the technology might not be available at all fertility centers).
+PGD and transfer of a normal (or balanced) embryo have improved live birth rates and decreased miscarriage rates.
+However, until recently, there was no genetic technique available in routine diagnostics to distinguish between an embryo with a normal karyotype and an embryo with a balanced translocation (although the clinical outcome would be predictably the same).
+By utilizing SNP microarrays, it is possible to make such a distinction (although the technology might not be available at all fertility centers).